 Packing some entertainment for the drive is also a good idea, especially if you are travelling with young children.
 When packing up your car for the long haul, remember that your kids have shorter attention spans and more difficulty sitting still.
 Plan games or songs that you can enjoy together.
 Bring some surprise foods or some new "toys" to help keep them occupied.

 Upset children can create quite a distraction to drivers.
-Planning and packing for their needs will help reduce their irritability and help your stress levels.
+Planning and packing for their needs will help reduce their irritability and help their stress levels.

 You often read about emergency kits in winter driving tips.
 They are just as important for summer road trips.
 You never know when something could go wrong.
 Include a flashlight, flares and first aid kit in your emergency roadside kit, along with booster cables and washer fluid.
 The Government of Canada provides an extensive list of what to include in an emergency car kit.